FAQ

 Q: Are there stipends available, and how do they work?

-Q: What is the nearest airport to WCW?
+Q: What is the nearest airport to WCW 2026?

-A: The nearest international airport to the workshop is Seattle-Tacoma International Airport (SEA).
+A: The nearest international airport to the workshop is Manchester International Airport.
+The nearest train station to the host hotel is Holmes Chapel.

 Q: Can you recommend a hotel to stay at?